KwatMDPhD/how_to_environment/README.md

-For setting up computational environment.
+For setting up a macOS computational environment.

 ## Reset disk